teasgen/WebMLSimulator/README.md

 # WebMLSimulator

-In this repository located Wweb application for prepraring ML engineers for the interviews.
+This repository contains a web application for preparing ML engineers for the interviews.

 There are 4 services:
 - frontend - React JS service which contains all components for communication with user